joeatbayes/angular-price-pred-stocks/README.txt

      netSim = ( sim1 + sim2)  / velDelt

      SEE: predictor/src/reg_fit.sr methods sim_score

+NOTE: A alternative approach for comparing similarity is to compare the angles of intersect as the primary key and the total length of the two trend lines as the secondary input.
+This has fewer weighting values and may yield a superior scoring mechanism.

 Note: To allow for large price changes we must compute a price movement range from